opensearch-project/project-website/_posts/2021-05-18-my-first-steps-in-opensearch-plugins.markdown

 >(don't forget to add them to `$JAVA_HOME` and `$PATH`)

 ### Defining Our Plugin Requirements for OpenSearch
-Let's say we would like to add a new endpoint to OpenSearch called `/hello-world` with the following behavior:
+Let's say we would like to add a new endpoint to OpenSearch called `_plugins/hello_world` with the following behavior:
 ```
-➜  ~ curl -XGET 'localhost:9200/hello-world'
+➜  ~ curl -XGET 'localhost:9200/_plugins/hello_world'

         Hi!
 Your plugin is installed and working:)

-➜  ~ curl -XPOST 'localhost:9200/hello-world' -H 'Content-Type: application/json' -d '{"name":"Amitai"}'
+➜  ~ curl -XPOST 'localhost:9200/_plugins/hello_world' -H 'Content-Type: application/json' -d '{"name":"Amitai"}'

         Hi Amitai!
 Your plugin is installed and working:)
 ```
 That is all we should start with.
 Anything more ambitious would keep us from focusing on the basics of plugins.

+I am going to be writing the plugin using the [plugin writing conventions](https://github.com/opensearch-project/opensearch-plugins/blob/main/CONVENTIONS.md) suggested in the OpenSearch project's `opensearch-plugins` repo.

 To get started, create a new gradle project.
 Then, add the following directories and files, which we will edit along the way.
-(Alternatively you can clone the complete source code for this plugin [here](https://github.com/AmiStrn/OpenSearch-Plugin-example-REST))
+(Alternatively you can clone the complete source code for this plugin [here](https://github.com/AmiStrn/example-rest))
 ```
 .
 |-- LICENSE.txt